afcarl/SndTools/README.md

 ## Requirements

 Linux is targeted and I have no plans to test on other systems.
-Some features like sound conversion will probably only work on Linux.
-Let me know if you're testing on another system.
+It's written in Python, so most things probably work cross platform, but some features like sound conversion will probably only work on Linux.
+Let me know if you're testing on another system, or have any interest in fixing cross-platform problems.

 You'll need these external dependencies:

 * [OpenCV](http://opencv.org/) - The "cv" python package.
 Used for image processing and display.
-* [PyAudio] - Python bindings for PortAudio.
+* [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/) - Python bindings for PortAudio.
 Used for playing sound.
 * [VLC media player](https://www.videolan.org/vlc/) - Used to convert between
     sound file formats.
 Required for now, but will be optional in the future.